aio-libs/aiohttp/docs/web.rst

 other, like displaying *403 Forbidden page* or raising :exc:`HTTPForbidden` exception if user has no permissions to access underlying resource.
-Also middleware may render errors raised by handler, do some pre- and post- processing like handling *CORS* and so on.
+Also middleware may render errors raised by handler, do some pre- and post- processing and so on.

 .. versionchanged:: 0.14